Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 2. Amazon Parrots

 Also known as parakeets or simply as “budgies,” Budgerigars are intelligent little birds that are lower maintenance than bigger parrots and require less space, making them a popular choice for beginner bird enthusiasts.
 They can talk just as well or better than larger parrot species, and some have been known to develop fairly complex vocabularies.
-They come in a wide variety of beautiful colors and typically live for 12-14 years.
+They come in a wide variety of beautiful colors and typically live for 12-14 years, and are some of the best pet birds you can find.

 - Related Read: Bronze Fallow Cockatiel